isaacnmm/pestpolicy-hugo2XX/content/posts/bees-vs-wasps-vs-hornets/index.md

 **Wasp: ** A wasps body is segmented into three parts with a characteristic thin waistline, distinguishing them from either bees or hornets.

 They have a slim body, which is less hairy compared to bees. **Hornet: ** Hornets are close relatives of wasps, although they emerge from different species.
 They have a larger body and a thicker waist when compared to wasps.
-[Hornets look very similar to wasps](https://www.gov. mb. ca/housing/pubs/pests/bees. pdf) - notice their elongated and thin body.
+[Hornets look very similar to wasps](https://www.gov.mb.ca/housing/pubs/pests/bees.pdf)- notice their elongated and thin body.

 ###  **3. ****Nesting Habits**